 There are 3 elements you should take into account when creating your BPs:

-Organic search revolves around page optimization, keyword selection, content strategy (which we will explain in the next section), inbound linking, and above all, great content.
-This type of search is free because you’re optimizing your content in the most natural way possible, causing the search engine to naturally position your pages accordingly.
+Organic search revolves around page optimization, keyword selection, content strategy, inbound linking, and above all, great content.
+This type of search is free because you are optimizing your content in the most natural way possible, causing the search engines to naturally position your pages accordingly.

 The best strategy revolves around search terms with low competition and high search volume, however niche terms also function well for very specific audiences and Buyer Personas.

-Keep in mind that thanks to a good Inbound Marketing strategy, your efforts generating quality content will be compensated by better organic positioning.
+Keep in mind that thanks to a good Inbound Marketing strategy, your efforts to generate quality content will be compensated by better organic positioning.
 In the medium term, you can reduce your investments in PPC and Social Paid,

 Generating traffic is just the first step in Inbound Marketing.
 However, this step tends to be one of the most important parts because without traffic, we don't have leads, and without leads, we don't have customers.
 The traffic you achieve on the web, blog, and social media platforms is just the start of the Inbound cycle.
 The next Marketing tactic focuses on converting visitors into leads.

-Now that you’ve defined your Personas in the previous stage, you should also be on your way to analyzing and understanding their behaviors and actions.
-That’s where the Buyer’s Journey comes into play.
+Now that you've defined your Personas in the previous stage, you should also be on your way todo analyzing and understanding their behaviors and actions.
+That's where the Buyer´s Journey comes into play.